linuxgurugamer/EditorExtensionsRedux/README.md

 #### Strip Symmetry
 * Alt-Shift left-click on the part and symmetry will be stripped from it
+  ***On Linux, the keys are:  Left-Alt Left-Shift Left-Click

 #### No Offset Limits
 * The offset tool now does not have any limits.
 Nothing needs to be done, this just works